ZioPao/The-Only-Cure/README.md

 When you equip a prosthetic limb, you will slowly gain familiarity with it, making actions more speedy in due time.

+## Admin tools
+If something strange happened, an admin can reset TOC mechanics on any player by right clicking on them and select _"Reset Amputations"_.
+They could also do the opposite by clicking on _"Force Amputation"_ for each amputable limb.

 # Credits
 |  |  |
 | ------------- | ------------- |